qua-platform/qualibrate/docs/calibration_graphs.md

 ### Example: Creating a `QualibrationGraph`

-In this example, we will create a graph composed of three `QualibrationNode`s: `"qubit_spec" → "rabi" → "ramsey"`.
-We assume that these nodes already exist in the calibration library folder.
+In this example, we will create a graph composed of three `QualibrationNode`s: qubit spectroscopy → Rabi → Ramsey.
 The arrow indicates that each subsequent node can only be executed if the previous node had a successful outcome for that target.

+!!! note "Demo Calibration Nodes"
+    This example uses demo calibration nodes that are automatically installed with QUAlibrate.
+These nodes (`01_demo_qubit_spectroscopy`, `02_demo_rabi`, `05_demo_ramsey`) are available in the calibration library and can be used for testing and learning purposes.

 ### Importing `qualibrate`